 Bookshops near Buxton

 The spa town of Buxton is home to two independent bookshops, with another three within easy driving distance.
-A hub for the arts, Buxton also has an opera house, a museum and several galleries – making it one of the best bases for a trip to the Peak District
+A hub for the arts, Buxton also has an opera house, a museum and several galleries – making it a fantastic place to stay for a trip to the Peak District.

-Scrivener’s Books and Bookbinding has been running as a secondhand bookshop since 1997.
+Scrivener’s Books and Bookbinding is the best-known Buxton bookshop and has a national reputation.
+Founded in 1997, it’s one of the largest second hand bookshops in Derbyshire.
 Spread over five floors, it sells an extensive range of genres.
-At the moment, physical visits are restricted but they sell collectables on AbeBooks.
+They sell collectables on AbeBooks.

 Families are welcome during normal opening and there’s a comfy lounge area on the first floor with games and an honesty snack area.
 You can see more of the shop in our post here.